ZIAN786/ecommerce-store/README.md

 ## Following are thoughts or questions/answers:

-1. Used Try-Catch block wehre seemed necessary.
+1. Used Try-Catch block where seemed necessary.
 Can use it in more places to making the error handling process smoother.
-We can use built-in timeout option in puppeteer to handle timeout errors.

-2. I was not 100% sure about what was meant by "Accessing more ads from this link than the limit allows (max 50 pages)?".
-But I think we can replicate the API call format used by otomoto to access more data then we are allowed to access.

-3. I have basic ideas about Github Actions as CI/CD tool.
+2. I have basic ideas about Github Actions as CI/CD tool.
 But can learn more jenkins or other similar tools if needed.

-4. I've researched a bit and found that we can use mitm proxy tool for scrapping mobile applications (like otomot) but not 100% sure how to do that.
-But can give that a try later if needed.

-5. The performance can be improved by adding some waiting function. (like waitForUntil and its various values).
+3. The performance can be improved by adding some waiting function.

-6. We can expose this scrapper as an API using express.js along with other authentication/authorization systems and build a Front-End using ReactJS or VueJS and deploy it in a server and make it easily accessible for use.
+4. We can expose this scrapper as an API using express.js along with other authentication/authorization systems and build a Front-End using ReactJS or VueJS and deploy it in a server and make it easily accessible for use.

-7. Codes can be more cleaner by making it more modular.
-By modular I mean that extracting various functions to separate file and importing them from there to use in the main index.js file.
+5. Codes can be more cleaner by making it more modular.